Torwalt/bachelor-thesis/notes/paper-notes/adaptive-sampling/USAC A Utility-Based Sensing and Communication Model for a Glacial Sensor Network.md

     people are the "sensor nodes"
 - **CITABLE** Multihop vs Singlehop
-  - As a result, the total energy spent by transmitting data directly to the centre via a single hop is more than the energy spent when the data is relayed via successive intermediaries to the centre
+  - As a result, the total energy spent by transmitting data directly to the center via a single hop is more than the energy spent when the data is relayed via successive intermediaries to the center
-- disadvantages of multihop (as stated by the auhtors):
+- disadvantages of multihop (as stated by the authors):
   - opportunity costs for transmitting sensor nodes
     - they could be sensing at that time but they need to transmit
       - personal remark: isn't this dependent on the sensor node hardware?
   - transferring nodes expend energy and have to be in a listening mode